All Episodes

 That's very frightening.

-It's it's it's frightening and it's chilling at the same time, and I don't think this is a problem that's going away any too soon.
+And I don't think this is a problem that's going away any too soon.

-Am I wrong in thinking that the idea that we're gonna get Facebook, Twitter, Instagram, YouTube to stop their political biases, I I just I don't see that happening is the answer that conservatives must now create their own products so that they can bypass big tech and and create their own big tech companies to compete with them with their own separate platforms to compete with them.
+Is the answer that conservatives must now create their own products so that they can bypass big tech and create their own big tech companies to compete with them with their own separate platforms to compete with them?

-The technology uh that these companies have developed over uh the decades, but just in the last decade, is so sophisticated that it will take years to probably compete uh with the companies that have it's a little bit like a horse race.
+But here's the problem: the technology that these companies have developed over the decades, but just in the last decade, is so sophisticated that it will take years to probably compete with the companies that have.

-Uh you know, we just saw the Kentucky Derby.
+You know, we just saw the Kentucky Derby.

-If you gave one or two horses uh, you know, uh uh a uh uh two or three times uh lead before that gate opens up for the other ones.
+If you gave one or two horses, you know, a two or three times lead before that gate opens up for the other ones, there's no possible chance that the competitors are going to make this a horse race.

-And unfortunately, I think technologically this may be very difficult.
+And unfortunately, I think technologically, this may be very difficult.

 That would be the best of all worlds.

-All right, we appreciate your insight as always.
+We appreciate your insight, as always.

-All right, 25 to the top of the hour, 800 941 Sean.
+All right, 25 to the top of the hour, 800-941.

 Listen.

-If you think about it, when we were when I was vice president with Barack, he allowed me to put together a budget ramp track, and it had money for high speed rail at 200 miles an hour from from uh uh Shar excuse me from Charlotte one another line going from in Florida down to Tampa, another line if if we had more we'd have that tunnel fixed in New York now.
+If you think about it, when I was vice president with Barack, he allowed me to put together a budget for Amtrak, and it had money for high-speed rail at 200 miles an hour from Charlotte, another line going from in Florida down to Tampa, another line.

 The money was there to get it done.